Black Sheep Coffee: History

-Black Sheep Coffee was founded in 2013 by Gabriel Shohet and Eirik Holth who had been flatmates together at the University of St Andrews.
+Black Sheep Coffee was founded in 2013 by Gabriel Shohet and Eirik Holth, who had been flatmates at the University of St Andrews.
 In 2014, they raised £23,000 on the crowdfunding site Kickstarter.

-In June 2019, Black Sheep Coffee raised £13 million, bringing the total raised to £19 million, all from private investors and valuing the business at £109.2 million.
-Later that year, Black Sheep took over eight stores from rival Taylor St Baristas which was entering administration.
+In June 2019, Black Sheep Coffee raised £13 million, bringing the total raised to £19 million, all from private investors, and valuing the business at £109.2 million.
+Later that year, it took over eight stores from rival Taylor St Baristas, which was entering administration.

-In 2021, Black Sheep received investment from basketball player Kristaps Porziņģis, to support expansion into the US.
-In 2022, the UK government became a shareholder in Black Sheep Coffee when it was backed by the Future Fund, a scheme to support companies affected by the COVID-19 pandemic.
-By March 2023, Black Sheep Coffee had more than 50 locations in the UK.
+In 2021, Black Sheep received investment from basketball player Kristaps Porziņģis to support expansion into the United States.
+In 2022, the UK government became a shareholder in the company when it was backed by the Future Fund, a scheme to support companies affected by the COVID‑19 pandemic.

+Trade press reported that Black Sheep Coffee more than doubled revenue from £10.7 million in 2021 to £21.3 million in 2022, while remaining loss‑making as it expanded its estate.
+By March 2023, the chain had more than 50 locations in the United Kingdom.
+In March 2025 it raised a further £11.5 million of liquidity through a mixture of debt and equity to support growth and provide additional working capital.

-As of September 2025, Black Sheep Coffee is still majority owned personally by its two founders, rather than having private equity ownership.
+As of September 2025, Black Sheep Coffee remained majority‑owned by its two founders, rather than by private equity investors.

 Products

-Black Sheep Coffee is known for using robusta coffee beans in its premium coffee, "at a time when everyone believed 100% Arabica to be the only premium species of coffee".
+Black Sheep Coffee is known for using robusta coffee beans in its coffee, at a time when much of the specialty coffee industry focused on 100% Arabica beans.
+The company sells its roasted beans for home use through its shops and online store.

-Its shops offer a range of barista prepared coffees, smoothies, pastries, bagels, toasties, and Norwegian waffles.
-A number of shops serve alcohol of an evening, including espresso martini cocktails.
+Its shops offer a range of barista‑prepared coffees, teas and iced drinks alongside smoothies, pastries, bagels, toasties, sandwiches and Norwegian waffles.
+Some locations serve alcohol in the evening, including cocktails such as espresso martinis.

-Black Sheep Coffee's beans are available to purchase in-shop and online.
+Social responsibility

+In 2015, Black Sheep Coffee introduced a "Free Coffee Board" or "coffee board" scheme at its first shop in Fitzrovia, London, allowing customers to buy or donate a drink that can later be redeemed by someone who cannot afford one.
+The scheme, described in local and London media, has been framed as a way of involving customers in supporting homeless people and reducing social exclusion in the cafes where it operates.

+The company has also promoted the use of compostable takeaway packaging and cups, supplied by specialist providers, as part of its environmental positioning.